 Therefore choose well your dog grooming tools because GSDs require brushing at least twice a week and have their coats raked during shedding season.
 This way you keep your friend comfortable and healthy, preventing skin problems from developing.
 These are also great tips to reduce shedding alongside with maintaining a healthy diet, regularly bath and brushing.
 You should act fast when you notice the little puppy starts to loose hair and not let this become a real issue, because this breed has double coat coverage.

-We encourage whoever want to own a German Shepherd Dog or any kind of pet in general, to firstly look at a rescue center.
-Unfortunately there are always cute little puppies and dogs in need of a new home.
+We encourage whoever wants to own a German Shepherd puppy or any kind of pet in general, to firstly look at a rescue center.
+Unfortunately there are always cute little puppies and dogs in need for a new home.
 This would be the first place to look for someone who is wondering where to get a German shepherd puppy.

 However if you want to raise a GSD puppy to be part of the family, you should know that prices are not that cheap.
 This kind of dogs are specially bred as family friendly pets which increases their value.
 You should expect that a German Shepherd puppy cost you about $600 – $2000 USD with an average price tag of $800 from a reputable breeder.
 Anyway if you are a bit sedulous and lucky, you may find great deals of $500 German shepherd puppies.

 You should also consider some other expenses like feeding, grooming, vet facilities and general caring of your cute German Shepherd puppy.
 Just to mention, for a regular GSD puppy the vet expenses should count a few hundred dollars per year, for regular check-ups.
 However there may be some other vet expenses to consider, due to unfortunately events that might occur, or just uncontrolled genetic inheritance.
 Some of the most common issues that may occur are: